Skip to Content

 Environmental factors can change the shape and size of plants’ leaves.
 Long leaves, for instance, are ideal for warmer climates.
 They help regulate temperatures, whereas larger leaves, like solar panels, can harvest much more light.
 These leaves are usually in plants that need more energy for growth.

-Conclusion on can a plant survive without its leaves
+Conclusion on Can a plant survive without its leaves

 Most plants need leaves to live as they make the nutrients to survive.
 But some plants, like cacti, don’t have leaves in the first place.
-They instead use their stem for functions like photosynthesis.
+They instead use their stem for functions like Photosynthesis.

 And if the leaves fall off, almost all plants will try to regenerate them.
 The fallen leaves, when coming in excess, can be used as leaf mulch, which I have an article on, especially with leaf mulch benefits and creation, linked here.
-However, if they cannot regenerate, it may be a sign that it is dying, so try to keep a critical eye on your plant.
+However, if they cannot regenerate, it may be a sign that it is dying, so keep a critical eye on your plant.

 If you liked this article, subscribe to the form below to be notified about future content and releases!